I am a marketing professional from India holding a postgraduate degree in Management. I am a health-conscious individual.

-However, things are slowly changing as I have stayed off sugar for more than four months.
-As we are nearing the dawn of 2019, my resolve is only getting stronger with every passing day.
+However, things are slowly changing, as I have stayed off sugar for over four months; my resolve is only getting stronger with every passing day.

-As I have said in my previous article, I only stayed away from added sugar.
+I only stayed away from added sugar.
 I keep off any concentrated and man-made form of sugar.
-I stay off white crystal sugar, jaggry, palm sugar, and fruit juices.
-Natural sugars in its original form as found in fruits and other foods are perfectly fine with me.
+I stay off white crystal sugar, jaggery, palm sugar, and fruit juices.
+Natural sugars in their original form, as found in fruits and other foods, are perfectly fine with me.

-I have made an attempt to look at the science behind sugar addiction.
+I have attempted to look at the science behind sugar addiction.
 Please note that I am not a medical professional.
-I am merely a health enthusiast.
+I am only a health enthusiast.

-This is the huge benefit for one to feel it to believe it.
+This is the enormous benefit for one to feel it, to believe it.
 It is normal for most people to feel a bit tired in the late afternoon hours.
 I used to have such problems and I would often dismiss it as an inevitable outcome of ageing or other lifestyle factors.

-Nowadays, I do not feel tired at all and there is no drained out feeling either.
+Nowadays, I do not feel tired at all and there is no drained-out feeling either.
 My energy levels stay consistent from morning till evening.
-Sugar is usually associated with instant energy but the absence of it makes me feel more energetic.
-I know this sounds a bit paradoxical.
+Sugar is usually associated with instant energy, but the absence of it makes me feel more energetic.
+I know this sounds paradoxical.

 So my inquisitive mind started searching for answers.
 I found the answer in the connection that exists between blood sugar levels and insulin secretion.
 Whenever we take chocolates or other sweet stuff, our blood sugar shoots up.
 Our body has an inherent control mechanism by releasing insulin to contain the blood sugar level.
 Insulin also helps in converting glucose into energy.

 What happens from now on is interesting.
-The high blood sugar level starts dropping as the pancreas secretes more and more insulin.
+The high blood sugar level drops as the pancreas secretes more and more insulin.
 The secreted insulin continues to be at an elevated level even after the blood sugar drops back to normal levels.
-This results in blood sugar level dropping further to below normal levels.
-This is when we start feeling tired and crave for more sweet stuff.
+This results in blood sugar levels dropping further to below normal levels.
+This is when we feel tired and crave more sweet stuff.

 When we have another sweet, we would feel better and the cycle starts all over again.
-A person who is addicted to sugar would not always have high blood sugar level as one would expect.
-His blood sugar level would vary widely oscillating between a very high and a very low level.
-This wild oscillations in sugar level become the cause and effect of sugar addiction.
+A person addicted to sugar would not always have high blood sugar levels as one would expect.
+His blood sugar level would vary oscillating between a very high and a very low level.
+These wild oscillations in sugar levels become the cause and effect of sugar addiction.

 Blood Sugar Levels and Insulin

-I was sharing my diet experience recently with an elderly couple who happens to be our family friends.
+I was sharing my diet experience recently with an elderly couple who are our family friends.
 They are a couple in their sixties known to us for over two decades.
-Among the two, the husband does not bother much about his diet whereas his wife used to be very watchful of her diet.
-When they both had recently done a fasting blood sugar test, the sugar level was found to be higher for aunt as compared to uncle.
+Among the two, the husband does not bother much about his diet, whereas his wife used to be very watchful of her diet.
+When they both had recently done a fasting blood sugar test, the sugar level was found to be higher for the aunt as compared to the uncle.

-Narrating the tests, he told me "one should not take such diets seriously.
+Narrating the tests, he told me, "One should not take such diets seriously.
 See, my fasting blood sugar level was lower than that of my wife.
-She is the one who avoids so many stuff and I don't.
-Probably, one need not abstain from food that they enjoy".
+She is the one who avoids sweet stuff and I don't.
+Probably, one need not abstain from food that they enjoy."